simulatine/100DaysOfCode/index.md

-## Simultine's 100 Days of Code
+### Simultine's 100 Days of Code

 *May 2020*

 Welcome to my 100 Days of Code web page.
 This site will show my progress with the challenge.
-I plan to
+I plan to:

 - Code one hour every day for the next 100 days
 - Keep myself publicly accountable by tweeting my daily progress with the hashtag #100DaysOfCode